volterraedge/terraform-provider-volterra/docs/resources/volterra_cdn_loadbalancer.md

 `mitigate_good_bots` - (Optional) System flags Good Bot Traffic, but mitigation is handled in the same manner as malicious automated traffic defined above (`Bool`).

+`headers` - (Optional) Note that all specified header predicates must evaluate to true..
+See [Protected App Endpoints Headers ](#protected-app-endpoints-headers) below for details.

 `http_methods` - (Required) List of HTTP methods. (`List of Strings`).

 `metadata` - (Required) Common attributes for the rule including name and description..
 See [Protected App Endpoints Metadata ](#protected-app-endpoints-metadata) below for details.